iamavieira/sort-algorithms/README.md

-# Sort and Search
+# Sorth

-Implementation of sort and search algorithms in a way that allows each file to be run as a script, priting it's own timing, or as a module, with all other files at once, allowing a comparison between timings.
+Implementation of sort algorithms in a way that allows each file to be run as a script, priting it's own timing, or as a module, with all other files at once, allowing a comparison between timings.

 ## How to use